pereznetworks/WeatherX/SSR-Implementaton.md

       - i: use nodemon --inspect, so can debug in Chrome
       - ii cool ... front-end server starts and back-end starts
       - iii: front-end react ui renders
+      - iv: it works
+        - rest api route returns json data
-      - iv: data retrieved and ui components work
+        - ssr react ui components work and get and display data
-        - after the 9umtith try .. =)
+          - after the 9 millionth try .. =)

   - Task 3: Document and have a beer!!
     - 1: Preferably a stout beer